Hidden Starbursts and Active Galactic Nuclei at 0<z<4 from the Herschel-VVDS-CFHTLS-D1 Field: Inferences on Coevolution

-While the observed starburst fraction in the full SPIRE sample is considerably higher than that found in R11 for galaxies between $1.5<z<2.5$ (2-3\%), except for the lowest redshifts probed in our sample, the data presented here does not go deep enough to probe the BzK selected samples of R11 that make up the bulk of the lower SFR and lower stellar mass sample.
-Additionally, at no redshift do our data go deep enough to probe the galaxies with the lowest SFRs presented in E11.
-Thus, due to the differing sample selections and various differential biases, these numbers can not be directly compared to those of R11 in anything other than a broad sense and, given the limits of our data, are not in direct contradiction with their results.
-In an attempt to make a more rigorous comparison, a volume-limited sample was selected between $1.5<z<2.5$ from our data by imposing $SFR(L_{TIR})>200$ $\mathcal{M}_{\ast}$ yr$^{-1}$ and a stellar mass cut of $\log(\mathcal{M}_{\ast}>10.2$, which should allow direct comparison with a comparably selected sample in R11.
-In our volume-limited sample we find that 35.6$\pm5.7$\% of the SFRD at $1.5 < z < 2.5$ for IR-bright galaxies with SFRs in excess 200 $\mathcal{M}_{\ast}$ yr$^{-1}$ is contributed by galaxies classified as starbursts.
-While this number is marginally inconsistent with the $\sim20-25$\% contribution reported by R11, within the relative uncertainties of the two samples it is at least plausible that the two results are consistent.
+While the observed starburst fraction in the full SPIRE sample is considerably higher than that found in R11 for galaxies between $1.5<z<2.5$ (2-3\%), except for the lowest redshifts probed in our sample, the data presented here does not go deep enough to probe the BzK selected samples of R11 that make up the bulk of the lower $\mathcal{SFR}$ and lower stellar mass sample.
+Thus, due to the differing sample selections and various differential biases, these numbers can not be directly compared to those of R11 in anything other than a broad sense, and, given the limits of our data, are not in direct contradiction with their results.
+In an attempt to make a more rigorous comparison, a volume-limited sample was selected between $1.5<z<2.5$ from our data by imposing $\mathcal{SFR}(L_{TIR})>200$ $\mathcal{M}_{\odot}$ yr$^{-1}$ and a stellar mass cut of $\log(\mathcal{M}_{\ast})>10.2$, which allows for a direct comparison with the sample of R11.
+In this volume-limited sample we find that 35.6$\pm5.7$\% of the $\mathcal{SFRD}$ at $1.5 < z < 2.5$ for IR-bright galaxies with $\mathcal{SFR}$s in excess 200 $\mathcal{M}_{\odot}$ yr$^{-1}$ is contributed by galaxies classified as starbursts.
+While this number is marginally inconsistent with the $\sim20-25$\% contribution reported by R11, within the relative uncertainties of the two samples it is plausible that the two results are consistent.